-1.2 Integrated DDR SDRAM Memory Controller
+2.1 Integrated DDR SDRAM Memory Controller

 The DDR SDRAM interface is the highest performance memory interface available on the Crusoe processor.
 The DDR SDRAM controller supports only Double Data Rate (DDR) SDRAM and transfers data at a rate that is twice the clock frequency of the interface.
-The DDR SDRAM controller supports up to four banks, the equivalent of two Dual In-line Memory Modules (DIMMs), of DDR SDRAM using a 64-bit wide interface.
+The DDR SDRAM controller supports a single bank of memory, equivalent to a single Small Outline Dual In-line Memory Module (SODIMM), of DDR SDRAM using a 64-bit wide interface.

-The DDR SDRAM memory can be populated with 64M-bit, 128M-bit, or 256M-bit devices.
-For highest performance, it is recommended that the DDR SDRAM devices be soldered to the motherboard rather than incorporated on DIMMs.
-Also, to reduce signal loading, only x8, x16 or x32 devices should be used.
+The DDR SDRAM memory can be populated with 64M-bit, 128M-bit, 256M-bit, or 512M-bit devices.
+To reduce signal loading, only x8 or x16 devices should be used.